 Grade 2: A boy in my class told everyone my jacket was the colour of poop.
-He called me “Poo Coat” for the rest of the day.
+He called me “Poop Coat” for the rest of the day.
 The other kids laughed hysterically.
 Naturally.
-I mean, they were six and anything poop related was hilarious.
-I was obviously traumatized as I still remember this clearly, decades later.
+I mean, they were eight and anything poop related was hilarious.
+I was obviously traumatized as I still remember this clearly, decades.

 Grade 6: My three-some of best girlfriends become a lonely party of one when the other two ditched me.
-Bitches.
-Boy did that sting.
 I was devastated—stomach aches, didn’t want to go to school, cried my eyes out.
 Funny enough, one of those bitches and I patched things up the next school year and have been best friends ever since.
-I should really remind her of how lucky she is that I forgave her…
+I should really remind her of how lucky she is that I forgave her.

 Kids can be mean.
-Fact.
-Even the kindhearted ones can get pulled into the teasing vortex.
-When I was teaching, I was shocked by how quickly things could go bad.
+Even the kindhearteds can get sucked into a teasing vortex.
+When I was teaching I was shocked by how quickly things could go bad.
 Recess could quickly turn into The Lord of the Flies, with sticks and everything.
-Well. until I blew my whistle and confiscated the sticks.
-I’m not the first to point this out, but children are like a pack of wild animals – the predators sniff out and circle the weak, ready to attack.
+Until I blew my whistle and confiscated the sticks.
+Children can be like a pack of wild animals – the predators sniff out and circle the weak, ready to attack.

 When MY child is on the receiving end of this animal behaviour, I’m suddenly very in touch with my savage side.
 All parents go through it and if you haven’t yet, you will.
 “For example”, a kid rips a toy from your son’s hand and then pushes him to the floor at daycare (you see this through the window as you’re driving away to work).
 The teacher does nothing and your child starts to cry.
 This might push some new moms to the point where they call the daycare, roaring (though somewhat diminished by the sobbing) from their cell phone.
 Hypothetically speaking.

-Yesterday, my son told me that he feels like crying when he hugs his sister.
-That she makes him feel sad.
-He was trying to say, but couldn’t articulate, that he feels protective.
+Yesterday my son told me that he feels like crying when he hugs his sister.
+That she makes him feel sad when he sees her struggling.
+And when he cuddles her on the couch is makes his throat hurt.
+I think he was trying to articulate, that he feels protective.
+I feel it too.
 He told me that some of his friends were teasing him, saying that his sister was so small that babies are born bigger than her.

-On the teasing spectrum, it was small potatoes.
-But what makes my mama lion mane stand on end is this: As my son gets older, he will become more aware of the challenges his sister is facing.
+This was pretty tame on the bullying spectrum.
+But, what makes my mama lion mane stand on end is this: As my son gets older, he will become more aware of the challenges his sister is facing.